danielsaidi/website_danielsaidi/_posts/2009/2009-04-16-automatically-convert-media-links-with-jquery.md

 ---
-title:  "Automatically convert media links with jQuery"
+title: Automatically convert media links with jQuery
 date:  2009-04-16 22:25:00 +0100
 tags:  javascript jquery web
 ---

 I am currently developing a PHP-based framework called Wigbi, which can be used